yottapanda/website/content/posts/cloud-router.md

 "Do _you_ see the odd one out?" - Dora the Explorer.

 Clearly Community Fibre woke up and chose violence.
-Not only do they have the second highest average down speed, they also boast a **symmetric upload speed**.
+Not only do they have the second-highest average down speed, they also boast a **symmetric upload speed**.
 All for half the price of the other offerings.

 "Yeah that's great but what's the catch?" is what you're probably asking right about now.
 I asked it too.